Creamy avocado salsa with tomatillo and serrano chile. Intense green color and velvety flavor.

 - 6

 Serve in a molcajete or sauce dish.
-Consume the same day for the best colour and flavour.
+Consume the same day for the best color and flavor.

 💡 To keep it a few hours longer without darkening, cover the surface with cling film pressed directly onto the salsa.